All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What is the difference between red light therapy and infrared saunas?

-Red light therapy uses specific narrow-band wavelengths (630-660 nm, 810-850 nm) at intensities that do not produce significant heat.
+Red light therapy uses specific narrow-band wavelengths (630-660 nm, 810-850 nm) at intensities that don't produce significant heat.
 The benefits come from photon interaction with cytochrome c oxidase.
 Infrared saunas use broad-spectrum infrared (primarily far infrared) to generate heat.
 The benefits come from thermal stress.
 They work through completely different mechanisms and can be used together. sauna protocol fat loss science explained

 Is an expensive panel worth it over a cheaper one?